RUSSELL KIGHTLEY / SCIENCE PHOTO LIBRARY RUSSELL KIGHTLEY / SCIENCE PHOTO LIBRARY

 This image may not be used in educational posters.

 Methane molecules, computer artwork.
 Molecular models of a methane molecule (CH4).
-One carbon atom (white) is surrounded by four hydrogen atoms (yellow) in tetrahedral symmetry.
+One carbon atom (black) is surrounded by four hydrogen atoms (yellow) in tetrahedral symmetry.
 Each molecule is surrounded by van der Waals radii (yellow).
 Methane, part of the alkanes, is a colourless, odourless gas.
 It is the chief constituent of natural gas, which is used as a fuel.
 It can be formed by the decay of vegetable matter.
 When released into the atmosphere, methane helps to trap the heat of the Sun, acting as a greenhouse gas and contributing to global warming.

 Model release not required.
 Property release not required.